n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 ### 1. Compound character composition and decomposition ###

-The `ccmp` feature allows a font to substitute pre-composed
+The `ccmp` feature allows a font to substitute

+ - mark-and-base sequences with a pre-composed glyph of the mark and base (as is done in with a ligature substitution)
+ - individual compound glyphs with the equivalent decomposed sequence

+If present, these composition and decomposition substitutions must be performed before applying any other GSUB or GPOS lookups, because those lookups may be written to match only the `ccmp`-substituted glyphs.

 ### 2. Mark reordering ###